zer0cache/matic-docs/docs/contribute/bor/consensus.md

 - Since D is the producer who is next in line; if and when the situation arises that D is producing the block; the difficulty for the block will be defined just like in wiggle as `len(validatorSet) - (pos(d) - pos(c))` which is `len(validatorSet) - 1`
 - Difficulty for block being produced by A while acting as a backup becomes `len(validatorSet) - (pos(a) + len(validatorSet) - pos(c))` which is `2`

 Now having defined the difficulty of each block, the difficulty of a fork is simply the sum of the difficulties of the blocks in that fork.
 In the case when a fork has to be chosen, the one with higher difficulty is chosen, since that is a reflection of the fact that blocks were produced by in-turn block producers.

-Forks with a block diff greater than that are discarded if even if it had a higher difficulty - this is simply to provide some sense of finality to the user on Bor.
+This is simply to provide some sense of finality to the user on Bor.

 ## View change